djgrant/env0/README.md

    - The env0 file specified by `-f, --file`, or
    - Inline entries specified via `-e, --entry`, or
    - Both sources when both `-f` and `-e` are both explicitly specified
+2. If a `.env0.local` file exists in the same directory as the env0 file, it will be loaded and its values will override or extend the base configuration
-2. For each entry, it processes the environment variable based on its type:
+3. For each entry, it processes the environment variable based on its type:
    - Shorthand (e.g., `VAR`): Fetches the corresponding item from the specified 1Password vault
    - Literal (e.g., `VAR="value"`): Uses the literal string value provided
    - Reference (e.g., `VAR=SOURCE_VAR`): Fetches the value from another 1Password item
-3. Environment variables are loaded into the process
+4. Environment variables are loaded into the process
-4. If using GitHub Actions, any 1Password password fields are automatically masked in logs
+5. If using GitHub Actions, any 1Password password fields are automatically masked in logs
-5. The specified command is executed with the loaded environment variables
+6. The specified command is executed with the loaded environment variables

 ## Examples

 ```bash

 # Run a command with environment variables from 1Password dev vault
 env0 --source op:dev -- node app.js

 # Run a command inside a shell (single quotes for shell interpolation)
 env0 -s op:dev -e DB_URL -sh 'echo $DB_URL'

 # Use specific environment variables without a env0 file
 env0 --source op:dev --entry DB_URL --entry API_KEY -- node app.js